aalling93/Sentinel_1_python/README.md

 ## Download Sentinel-1 images with Python
-The sentinel_download module can be used to find only the images you need, and subsequently to download them.
-Firstly, searching through images.
+The sentinel_download module can be used to find the images you need and subsequently to download them.
 ```python
 #decide area, time, and level
 with Sentinel_metadata() as met: